 - The HRI initiates, supports, and plans research and scholarly activities in the humanities at the University of Regina.

 - The HRI sponsors and organizes public lectures, conferences, symposia, and cultural events, such as the Profiling Scholars Symposia, and the Barbara Powell Memorial Lecture.

-- The HRI helps to develop humanities research activities and capacity by funding research projects, helping students to attend scholarly conferences, helping scholars to develop external funding opportunities, by assisting research collaboration and innovation, and by fostering a vibrant research community on campus.
+- The HRI helps to develop humanities research activities and capacity by providing Fellowships to to faculty at the University of Regina, by assisting research collaboration and innovation, and by fostering a vibrant research community on campus.

 - The HRI forges links with the community through collaboration with arts groups and through its public cultural programming, including film screenings, art shows, and literary readings.

 - Humanities researchers at the University of Regina have international profiles as scholars and researchers, promote cultural and social awareness in our community, across the province, and across the nation.